About Me

 I’d burn out.
 Or quit.
 Or get sacked.
 Or be signed off with stress.
 Or have a breakdown.

-Two years ago, I made a decision that changed everything - I stopped drinking alcohol.
+Three years ago, I made a decision that changed everything - I stopped drinking alcohol.
 At first, I thought it was just about the booze, about breaking a habit I had used to unwind, to cope, but that had become, ahem, problematic.
 But as the fog lifted, I saw the deeper truth.
 Alcohol had been masking everything I had been struggling with for years - ADHD, chronic overwhelm, emotional exhaustion, the relentless pressure to hold everything together.
 Without it, I couldn’t escape the reality that something was deeply wrong.

 Then perimenopause hit, stripping away every ounce of coping mechanisms I had unknowingly built.
 The ADHD I had managed to mask for decades became unmanageable.
 My brain felt like a constant storm - scattered thoughts, crippling overwhelm, and a body that no longer felt like my own.
 It wasn’t just me.
 I saw it in other women too - strong, capable women suddenly questioning everything, drowning in burnout, and wondering why they felt so broken.